nEXO logo

 What are some further details about the position?

-The position is paid at the student assistant base rate of $16.62 per hour, and it is a one year commitment.
-If selected, you would start off by working 36.25 hours per week during summer 2022 followed by 7.5 hours per week in fall 2022 and spring 2023.
+The position is paid at the student assistant base rate, working 36.25 hours per week during summer, and 7.5 hours per week in fall and spring.
 The work itself will consist of a mix of remote work via Zoom/email, hands-on hardware work in the physics and fab labs at Skyline, and in-person experimental activities at SLAC and/or Stanford, depending on the specific project(s) you are assigned to.

 One student working on the computer in physics lab